Posted by on August 12, 2011 in Blog

 Front-runner Mitt Romney, despite a resounding victory at the last Straw Poll, has decided to skip the event altogether.
 Maybe his people couldn’t book former Arkansas Governor Mike Huckabee?

-In any case, be sure to watch the event this weekend, and tell us what you think!blog comments powered by Disqus
+In any case, be sure to watch the event this weekend, and tell us what you think!comments powered by Disqus